smartdevicelink/sdl_app_library_guides/docs/Displaying a User Interface/Popup Menus and Keyboards/index.md

 let cell = SDLChoiceCell(text: <#T##String#>)
 let cell = SDLChoiceCell(text: <#T##String#>, secondaryText: <#T##String?#>, tertiaryText: <#T##String?#>, voiceCommands: <#T##[String]?#>, artwork: <#T##SDLArtwork?#>, secondaryArtwork: <#T##SDLArtwork?#>)
 ```
+!@

+@![android, javaSE, javaEE]
+`// TODO: Android / Java content`
+!@

 ### Preloading Cells
-If you know what some or all cells should contain before they are used, you can "preload" these cells in order to speed up their presentation at a later time.
-The cells you preload may be used individually or a group.
+If you know the content you will show in the popup menu long before the menu is shown to the user, you can "preload" those cells in order to speed up the popup menu presentation at a later time.
+Once you preload a cell, you can reuse it in multiple popup menus without having to send the cell content to the head unit again.

+@![iOS]
 ##### Objective-C
 ```objc
 [self.sdlManager.screenManager preloadChoices:<#(nonnull NSArray<SDLChoiceCell *> *)#> withCompletionHandler:^(NSError * _Nullable error) {